We’re glad you’ve found The Counseling Center at Bay City here in Green Bay.

 After this session you’ll probably have more clarity and a better understanding of yourself.
 You may also begin to experience some hope for the future if you don’t have that right now.

-Depending on the pain and complexity of your situation, the goals review may take two full sessions (or longer).
+Depending on the pain and complexity of your situation, the goals review may take two full sessions (sometimes longer).

 At Session 2, your counseling may include some beginning helpful wisdom and you may be assigned some personalized do-at-home assignments.